CalinRadoni/ESP32DLEDController/README.md

 ## License

-`DLED Controller` software and documentation is released under the [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) License.
+This software and its documentation are released under the [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) License.
 See the `LICENSE-GPLv3.txt` file.

 ## Note

-This should be a faster and more efficient version of the one published by me previously in the (esp32_digitalLEDs)[https://github.com/CalinRadoni/esp32_digitalLEDs] repository.
+This is a faster and more efficient version of the one published by me previously in the [esp32_digitalLEDs](https://github.com/CalinRadoni/esp32_digitalLEDs) repository.